reddelexc/hackerone-reports/tops_by_program/TOPNEWRELIC.md

 50. [Internal Ports Scanning via Blind SSRF](https://hackerone.com/reports/263169) to New Relic - 13 upvotes, $0
 51. [APT repository is signed using weak digest (SHA-1)](https://hackerone.com/reports/129138) to New Relic - 12 upvotes, $0
 52. [SSO Authentication Bypass](https://hackerone.com/reports/168108) to New Relic - 12 upvotes, $0
-53. [Swiftype key stored in JavaScript source](https://hackerone.com/reports/427373) to New Relic - 12 upvotes, $0
+53. [Cache purge requests are not authenticated](https://hackerone.com/reports/154278) to New Relic - 12 upvotes, $0
-54. [Cross-account stored XSS at notes (through "swf" note parameter)](https://hackerone.com/reports/710535) to New Relic - 11 upvotes, $2000
+54. [Swiftype key stored in JavaScript source](https://hackerone.com/reports/427373) to New Relic - 12 upvotes, $0
-55. [CSRF- delete all empty server policy](https://hackerone.com/reports/123095) to New Relic - 11 upvotes, $0
+55. [Cross-account stored XSS at notes (through "swf" note parameter)](https://hackerone.com/reports/710535) to New Relic - 11 upvotes, $2000
-56. [Cache purge requests are not authenticated](https://hackerone.com/reports/154278) to New Relic - 11 upvotes, $0
+56. [CSRF- delete all empty server policy](https://hackerone.com/reports/123095) to New Relic - 11 upvotes, $0
 57. [[docs-ra.newrelic.com] subdomain and Drupal takeover via unconfigured endpoint](https://hackerone.com/reports/207381) to New Relic - 11 upvotes, $0
 58. [Captcha Bypass on SignUp Form](https://hackerone.com/reports/277300) to New Relic - 11 upvotes, $0
 59. [stamp2-azure-ext.newrelic.com is vulnerable to MS12-020](https://hackerone.com/reports/384882) to New Relic - 11 upvotes, $0